 There is a negative impact:

-- A bounced check hampers the credit score of the payee and one can face difficulty in getting a loan in future.
+- A bounced check hampers the payee’s credit score, and one can face difficulty getting a loan in the future.

 - When the bouncing of checks continues for any customer repeatedly, the bank can restrict the issuance of the checkbook to that customer.

 - If there is any loan active in the bank and the check for the repayment of EMI bounces, the bank has the right to issue a legal notice.
 It can also deduct money from the active bank account of the customer.